eggheadio/egghead-ui/CONTRIBUTING.md

 ### Styles

 The root egghead-ui components are used wherever possible.
 Styling is largely taken care of by these components.
 When app specific styles are needed beyond that, `tachyons-egghead` classes are used where possible.
-Styles are added to work on mobile first based on the container size (using flex wrap with flex values or `<ContainerWidth>`).
+Styles are added to work on mobile first based on the container size (using flex wrap with flex values or max width, or `<ContainerWidth>`).
 When more customization is needed, `styled-components` is used.

 ### Linting